| LATEST

 A peace filled me and gave me strength I had not

+known before."
 Cabbage was Mary's first sled dog of her own.

 Eventually her team grew, and on March 4th, 1974,